ChrisRoss5/smoothzoom/readme.md

 ###### Zoom anywhere, on any page, without changing the page layout!

-The smoothest page zoom on the internet.
-[MOUSEWHEEL REQUIRED]
+The smoothest page zoom on the internet
+⁠— Highly customizable with many features!

-Simply position the cursor and use the mousewheel to zoom in/out at the desired location.
+Simply position the cursor and use the mouse wheel to zoom in/out at the desired location.
+You can compare this extension to pinch-and-zoom functionality on touch screens, or the Windows Magnifier.

-Highly customizable with many features!
+Many touchpads support pinch-and-zoom in a way that they trigger the built-in page zoom.
+You can intercept this action if you change the zoom activation key from "RClick" to "Ctrl".
+This way, you don't need a mouse wheel to use Smooth Zoom!